-- An explanation of how climate is assessed as a strategic issue. - Clarity of whether climate change represents a principal or emerging risk and how it is being managed. - For climate-related targets and metrics, an explanation of how those targets and metrics fit into strategic targets/approach.
+- An explanation of how climate is assessed as a strategic issue; - Clarity of whether climate change represents a principal or emerging risk and how it is being managed; - For climate-related targets and metrics, an explanation of how those targets and metrics fit into strategic targets/approach.

-1.4 Reporting hot topics (continued) Cyber risk
+1.4 Reporting hot topics (continued)

+Cyber risk

-Area Management actions Impact on the financial statements and annual report Impact on our audit Cyber risk SLC circulate information to employees around the dangers of cyber risk and highlight the importance of being aware of this.
-A policy is in place "Tecnica" to follow in the event of any cyber security breach.
-Cyber risk is an increasing area of focus, including a focus for the Auditor General and Accounts Commission as discussed on page 18 .
-We recommend considering whether any additional disclosure or explanations are appropriate, including discussion of principal risks and uncA ertainties, or in the Annual Governance Statement.
+Area Management actions Impact on the financial statements and annual report Impact on our audit Cyber risk OSCR has undertaken a cyber risk assessment, and provides cyber risk update each meeting to the Audit, Risk and Assurance Committee.
+Cyber risk is an increasing area of focus, including a focus for the Auditor General and Accounts Commission as discussed on page 19.
+We recommend considering whether any additional disclosure or explanations are appropriate, including discussion of principal risks and uncertainties, or in the Annual Governance Statement.
 The AGS requires disclosure of how risks to data security are managed and controlled, as well as of any serious information governance incidents.
-We will obtain an understanding SLC and its internal controls in relation to cyber as part of our understanding of the SLC's IT environment.
+We will obtain an understanding of OSCR and its internal controls in relation to cyber as part of our understanding of the OSCR's IT environment.
 We will make specific enquiries to identify whether a cyber breach has occurred during the period, and evaluate the impact of any cyber incidents, including any potential liabilities arising or impacts on compliance with laws or regulation.
 We will review the disclosures made for consistency with our understanding from our audit work.